fbrzrvn/fbrzrvn/README.md

 ### Hi there 👋
-- 🔭I’m a Full-Stack Developer
+- 🔭 I’m a Full-Stack Developer
-- 🌱 I’m currently learning TypeScript, Angular
+- 🌱 I’m currently learning TypeScript, C#
 - 👯 I’m looking forward to collaborate on ambitious projects with positive people.
 - 📫 How to reach me: fabri.es018@gmail.com
 <!--